The Automation Showdown: AI Workflow vs. Python Script

 system_message = (

-"You are an expert data extraction AI.
-Your task is to analyze the user's text "
+"You are a data extraction AI.
+Analyze the user's text to find the information "

 )